The Scatty Mum

 Instructions

-• Mix together all of the ingredients in a large bowl and stir with a wooden spoon or spatula until it begins to come together, then use your hands to mould the dough together into a ball.
+• Mix together all of the ingredients in a large bowl and stir with a wooden spoon or spatula until the mixture begins to come together, then use your hands to mould the dough together into a ball.

 • Knead the dough for a minute or so on a lightly floured surface.